sergiotabanelli/mysqlnd_ms/docs/BOOK/INTRODUCTION.md

 # Introduction
-The mymysqlnd\_ms is a fork of the mysqlnd replication and load balancing plugin \(mysqlnd\_ms\) it adds easy to use MySQL replication support to all PHP MySQL extensions that use mysqlnd.
-Most of the mymysqlnd\_ms changes are in [Global transaction IDs](REF:CONCEPTS) and session consistency implementation of the Quality Of Service [filter](REF:CONCEPTS).
-The mymysqlnd\_ms plugin has been tested on PHP5.x \(5.5, 5.6\) and PHP7.x \(7.0, 7.1, 7.2\) with no ZTS and ONLY ON LINUX \(centos 6 but i hope it works on any linux distribution\).
+The `mymysqlnd_ms` is a fork of the mysqlnd replication and load balancing plugin (`mysqlnd_ms`) it adds easy to use MySQL replication support to all PHP MySQL extensions that use mysqlnd.
+Most of the `mymysqlnd_ms` changes are in [Global transaction IDs](REF:CONCEPTS) and session consistency implementation of the Quality Of Service [service level and consistency](REF:CONCEPTS).
+The `mymysqlnd_ms` plugin has been tested on PHP5.x (5.5, 5.6) and PHP7.x (7.0, 7.1, 7.2) with no ZTS and ONLY ON LINUX (centos 6 but i hope it works on any linux distribution).
 Requires libxm2 and libmemcached.

-As of version PHP 5.3.3 the MySQL native driver for PHP \(mysqlnd\) features an internal plugin C API.
+As of version PHP 5.3.3 the MySQL native driver for PHP (mysqlnd) features an internal plugin C API.
 C plugins, such as the replication and load balancing plugin, can extend the functionality of mysqlnd.

 The MySQL native driver for PHP is a C library that ships together with PHP as of PHP 5.3.0.
-It serves as a drop-in replacement for the MySQL Client Library \(libmysqlclient\).
+It serves as a drop-in replacement for the MySQL Client Library (libmysqlclient).
 Using mysqlnd has several advantages: no extra downloads are required because it's bundled with PHP, it's under the PHP license, there is lower memory consumption in certain cases, and it contains new functionality such as asynchronous queries.

-Mysqlnd plugins like mymysqlnd\_ms operate, for the most part, transparently from a user perspective.
+Mysqlnd plugins like `mymysqlnd_ms` operate, for the most part, transparently from a user perspective.
 The replication and load balancing plugin supports all PHP applications, and all MySQL PHP extensions.
 It does not change existing APIs.
 Therefore, it can easily be used with existing PHP applications.

 ## Key Features
 The key features of mymysqlnd\_ms are as follows.